Monument to Taras Shevchenko, Lviv.

 So what could possibly top off a tour like this?
 What attraction or monument or event could be a perfect capstone to an amazing five day excursion into both the past and present of this “Old Country”?
 How about some great old music: arias from some of the classic Mozart operas (Wolfgang and Franz) performed by the Academic Symphony Orchestra led by Ukrainian conductor Oksana Lyniv and featuring eight singers from Ukraine, Germany, Lithuania, and Romania for the inaugural season of the LvivMozArt Festival at the grand old Opera House?
 Well Diana got us seats right up front, practically in the laps of the string section itself.
 Here’s how the evening ended:

-The events of the four previous days of my visit especially the time spent in Ternopil oblast, when coupled with the morning in the Lychakiv Cemetery — witnessing the fresh graves of the newly fallen and a man publicly sharing his grief over a lost loved one in a senseless war (and as a veteran I can make a strong case that all wars are futile exercises in self-perpetuation) — emotionally caught me up, binding me to our family heritage as both humans and Ukrainians, so much so that on the ensuing evening prior to my taking leave of this war-ravaged country from the point-of-view of this narrative, I spent a sleepless night weeping on my pillow, as much for those lost lives and for those to come, as for the kindnesses of strangers, their selfless commitment to the service of others, and the open-hearted passion for creating harmony and sharing that I will now carry with me to the End of Days.
+The events of the four previous days of my visit especially the time spent in Ternopil oblast, when coupled with the morning in the Lychakiv Cemetery — witnessing the fresh graves of the newly fallen and a man publicly sharing his grief over a lost loved one in a senseless war (and as a veteran I can make a strong case that all wars are self-perpetuating exercises in cultural hegemony) — emotionally caught me up, binding me to our family heritage as both humans and Ukrainians, so much so that on the ensuing evening prior to my taking leave of this war-ravaged country from the point-of-view of this narrative, I spent a sleepless night weeping on my pillow, as much for those lost lives and for those to come, as for the kindnesses of strangers, their selfless commitment to the service of others, and the open-hearted passion for creating harmony and sharing that I will now carry with me to the End of Days.
 Thank you Ukrainians, thank you Savchyn Oksana Romanivna, and thank you Diana Borysenko.

-In case you missed it you can read our other posts in this continuing series on The Old Country; The Old Country – Ternopil Oblast, recently updated with hot information; the second installment: The Old Country – Ivano Frankivsk Oblast To find out about Babij Mountain; our fourth post entitled The Old Country – Salt of The Earth where we explore our Ukrainian heritage in Galicia, and our fifth installment “The Old Country — In Nomine Patris” in which we trace our extended family first and surnames, parse them and speculate as to possible ancestral connections between the families — one that you will not want to miss.
+In case you missed it you can read our other posts in this continuing series on The Old Country; The Old Country – Ternopil Oblast, recently updated with hot information; the second installment: The Old Country – Ivano Frankivsk Oblast to find out about Babij Mountain; our fourth post entitled The Old Country – Salt of The Earth where we explore our Ukrainian heritage in Galicia, and our fifth installment “The Old Country — In Nomine Patris” in which we trace our extended family first and surnames, parse them and speculate as to possible ancestral connections between the families — one that you will not want to miss.

 This work by www.ruthenians.net is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.